Those “Clutch” Products that make the First 12 Months Work!

 The first year of a child’s life is so special, full of growth and wonder.
 It’s also very challenging for parents and full of “I don’t know” moments.
 As a community of parents, Good Buy Gear is intent on helping each other through some of those uncertain moments.
 Sometimes all it takes is some solid advice that a product will be a lifesaver for you and a developmental win for the baby, too.

-Here are 10 products that we strongly believe were invented to help us all through this incredible first year:
+Here’s a list of products that we strongly believe were invented to help us all through the incredible first year:

-- A great stroller.
-Whether you are a runner, walker or shopper, sometimes you just want to leave the house.
+- A great stroller: Whether you are a runner, walker or shopper, sometimes you just want (NEED) to leave the house.
 And you should bring the baby.
 The fresh air and exercise – or even just groceries – are good for everyone.
 There are many strollers on the market at all price points.
-But we’ve consistently found that BOB strollers are the cat’s meow.
+For joggers and outdoor enthusiasts we’ve consistently found that BOB strollers are the cat’s meow.
 Uppababy has become a crowd favorite for the beautiful design, durability, and smooth ride.
 They have a variety of models to choose from to suit most lifestyles with the Vista becoming one of the most popular double strollers in the new and used gear space right now.
 Mockingbird has recently stormed the stroller scene and is proving to be a close competitor to the Vista at a much cheaper price point.

 - A comfortable carrier: Whether you want to go for a stroll, hike a mountain or just make sandwiches, a comfortable carrier is your ticket to freedom!
 The right carrier that keeps the baby close and frees up your arms to do other things is pretty clutch, in our opinion.
 The options are endless (Baby Bjorn, Ergo 360, wraps galore) and a every baby is different in terms of preference.
 Try before you buy is not always an option but scoring a deal on a gently used one is!

-- A curiosity/play mat (various brands, shapes, styles).
-The only time you will curse this thing is when you get tangled up trying to step over it when running to answer your cell phone.
+- A curiosity/play mat (various brands, shapes, styles): The only time you will curse this thing is when you get tangled up trying to step over it when running to quiet the dog after the doorbell rings.
 The rest of the time, you will love all of the hanging details – from mirrors to animals to sounds to textures – all of which help baby explore and develop while you do something else in the room.
 Lovevery has introduced Montessori inspired play products that add beautiful style to a classic mat.

-- Teething toys (various brands, shapes, styles).
-From our experience, it can’t hurt to have a variety of shapes, sizes and textures of teething tools.
+- Teething toys (various brands, shapes, styles): From our experience, it can’t hurt to have a variety of shapes, sizes and textures of teething tools.
 But make sure you have some that freeze!
 Having some already frozen is important when sore gums are causing pain RIGHT NOW.
 Having enough to store in drawers, the freezer and dishwasher are often the key to success.
 Tip: frozen washcloths can offer pretty great relief for little ones and are super easy to wash time and time again.

-- A soothing noisemaker.
-There are white noise machines and there are turtles with sounds of a bubbling brook.
+- A soothing noisemaker: There are white noise machines and there are turtles with sounds of a bubbling brook.
 It may depend on your own personal taste or the décor of your nursery, but when you find just the right sound that makes your little one doze, pure bliss sets over the house.
 Just make sure a gentle but stern note is up next to your doorbell.
 And you may find that a white noise machine will help you get some much needed sleep as well.
 Of course you’ll want to hear sincere cries for food/help, but some babies are loud sleepers and there’s no need to be woken up by every slight noise that is made by a sleeping baby.